Islandora-Devops/islectl/docs/docs/commands.md

-  create-site Create an ISLE site and its islectl context. down        Run docker compose down drush       Run drush commands on ISLE contexts help        Help about any command make        Run custom make commands pull        Fetches the latest images from the registry.
+  create-site Create an ISLE site and its islectl context. down        Run docker compose down drush       Run drush commands on ISLE contexts exec        exec into compose services running in ISLE contexts help        Help about any command make        Run custom make commands pull        Fetches the latest images from the registry.